Adana: Adana massacre of 1909

 In the early 20th century the local economy thrived and the Armenian population doubled as people fled the Hamidian massacres.
-When the revolution of July 1908 brought about the end of Abdulhamid II's autocratic rule, the Armenian community felt empowered to imagine an autonomous Cilicia.
+When the revolution of July 1908 brought about the end of Abdul Hamid II's autocratic rule, the Armenian community felt empowered to imagine an autonomous Cilicia.
 The CUP's post-revolution mismanagement of the vilayets caused the pro-diversity Vali Bahri Pasha to be removed from office in late 1908.
 He was replaced by the weak Cevad Bey.
 Taking advantage of this, Bağdadizade Abdülkadir (later Paksoy), the local leader of the Cemiyet-i Muhammediye, took almost complete control of the local government and led an action plan to "punish" Armenians throughout Cilicia.
 Rumours of an upcoming Armenian attack, raised tension in the Turkish neighbourhoods.
-As soon as news of the countercoup reached Cilicia, enraged members of the Cemiyet-i Muhammediye and dissatisfied peasants left out of work by mechanisation flocked to the city on market day.
-After staying overnight in the city, the groups and their local supporters started attacking Armenian shops on the morning of 14 April 1909.
-Later in the day the attacks were also directed at Armenian dwellings and spread to the rest of Cilicia.
-Armed Armenians defended themselves and the clashes lasted until April 17.
+As soon as news of the countercoup reached Cilicia, enraged members of the Cemiyet-i Muhammediye.

 After a week of silence, 850 soldiers from regiments of the Ottoman Army arrived in the city on April 25.
 Shots were fired at the campground and a rumour immediately spread that the Armenians had opened fire from a church tower.
 Without even investigating the rumour, the military commander Mustafa Remzi Pasha directed soldiers and bashi-bazouks towards the Armenian quarters and for three days they shot people, destroyed buildings and burned down Christian neighbourhoods.
 The pogroms of 25–27 April were on a much greater scale than the clashes of 14–17 April, and almost all the casualties were Christian.